ccpem/roodmus/README.md

 ```

 # Licensing
-Need to figure out what kind of license we want and when/how we need to get it for the repo.
-May have to use the same licence as parakeet.
+Roodmus is GPLv3 licensed.
+Please see the `LICENSE` file for information on usage, reproduction or adaptation of the Roodmus codebase.

 # Parakeet Compatibility
-Code is currently tested with parakeet commit `024b86ebf55adf737c1b1116b8adbb59ee7db491`.
+Code is currently tested with parakeet tag [v0.4.3.dev1](https://github.com/rosalindfranklininstitute/parakeet/releases/tag/v0.4.3.dev1).
 Functionality is expected to be easily extended to the most recent version as of 9/3/23.
 This may required a small number of Parakeet config variables to be added/modified in the configuration class.

 # flow chart of current structure of Roodmus
 ![flowchart](docs/flowchart.png)